RedHatTurtle/frei/README.md

 _Licensed under the GNU Affero General Public License v3.0_

 ## Intro
-This is my first attempt at writing a functional Chapel code.
-The code is based on a computational project from ITA's graduate course CC-299 on high resolution methods for CFD.
-The code attempts to simulate a 1D shock tube experiment with several 2nd or higher order spatial discretization methods, including the Flux Reconstruction method as described by H.T.
-Huyhn from NASA Glenn.
+This code is a prototype version of a full high-order Flux Reconstruction (developed by H.T.
+Huyhn from NASA Glenn) LES solver.

+The initial objective is to build an accurate, stable and efficient 1D Euler solver while also providing the basic building blocks and structure for future development of the solver.
+Most of the work done currently is still targeted at this goal.
+The next major target will be to expand the solver to two dimensional flows and add support for simulating laminar viscous flows described by the Navier-Stokes equations.

 ## Compiling and running instructions